rust-lang/book/src/ch03-03-how-functions-work.md

 The value of x is: 5
 ```

-The `5` in `five` is the function's return value, which is why the return type
+The `5` in `five` is the function’s return value, which is why the return type
 is `i32`.
 Let’s examine this in more detail.
 There are two important bits.
 First, the line `let x = five();` shows us using the return value of a function
 to initialize a variable.